mmcint/mmcint.github.io/_pages/about.md

 ## Experience

 I have a decade of experience in various industries including oil/gas, insurance, and banking.
-I've spent most my career in the oil/gas industry working as a Senior Geophysicist for Occidental Petroleum Corporation (formerly Anadarko Petroleum Corporation).
-I have experience in seismic interpretation, seismic processing, seismic inversion, and machine learning.
-I have also worked as a Data Scientist for a small startup called Onward.
+Most of my career has been spent in the oil/gas industry working as a Senior Geophysicist for Occidental Petroleum Corporation (formerly Anadarko Petroleum Corporation).
+From this role I have experience in seismic interpretation, seismic processing, seismic inversion, and machine learning.
+I currently work as a Data Scientist for a small startup called Onward.
 At Onward, I work on the [Challenges](https://thinkonward.com/app/c/challenges) platform building interesting data science challenges for our diverse and talented users.

 ## Interests